Linear embeddings of graphs and graph limits: Preliminaries: graph limits

 This definition of convergence is non-trivial only for dense graphs, {\it i.e.}~for graph sequences $\{G_n\}$ with the property that $|E(G_n)|= \Omega(|V(G_n)|^2)$.
 When $\{G_n\}$ consists of sparse graphs, then for all graphs $ F$ with at least one edge, $t(F,G_n) \rightarrow 0$.

-A natural metric space to define the convergence of a graph sequence and its limit object is the space of all symmetric, measurable functions from $ [0, 1]^2$ to $[0, 1]$.
-We will denote this space by $\mathcal{W}_0$.
+As shown in \cite{borgsI2008}, the notion of convergence of graph sequences is closely connected to a certain metric space described as follows: Let $\mathcal{W}_0$ denote the set of all measurable functions $w: [0, 1]^2\rightarrow [0, 1]$ which are symmetric, {\it i.e.} $w(x,y)=w(y,x)$ for every $x,y\in[0,1]$.
+The elements of ${\mathcal W}_0$ are called {\em graphons}.
 We also denote by $\mathcal W$ the space of all the bounded symmetric measurable functions from $[0,1]^2$ to ${\mathbb R}$.
 We can extend the definition of homomorphism densities to $\mathcal{W}$ as follows.
 For each function $w\in{\mathcal W}$, let

 where $V(F)=\{1,2,\ldots,k\}$.